hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 	$ echo $file

 What do you see in the terminal?
 If the variable was not created, the command will return nothing.
-Did you notice that when we created the variable we just typed in the variable name, but when using it as an argument to the `echo` command, we explicitly use a `$` in front of it (`$file`).
+Did you notice that when we created the variable we just typed in the variable name, but when using it as an argument to the `echo` command, we explicitly use a `$` in front of it (`$file`)?
 Why?

 Well, in the former, we're setting the value, while in the latter, we're retrieving the value.
 This is standard shell notation (syntax) for defining and using variables. **Don't forget the `$` when you want to retrieve the value of a variable!**